idmjky/kaiyi/content/authors/admin/_index.md

 ---
 ## About Me

-I am currently a Ph.D. candidate at Massachusetts Institute of Technology (MIT) Biological Engineering.
+I am currently the inargural Amgen Science Fellow working with Dr. Howard Chang.
+At Amgen, I lead a small team in developing models to understand, predict and engineer immunogenicity of peptide/antibody drugs.
+Previously, I did my Ph.D. at Massachusetts Institute of Technology (MIT) Biological Engineering.
 I am fortunate to be advised by Dr. Jonathan Gootenberg, Dr. Omar Abudayyeh, and Dr. Michael Birnbaum.
-Previously, I received my B.S.
+I received my B.S.
 (Summa cum laude) in biomedical engineering from Rice University in 2021.
 At Rice, I was fortunate to work with Dr. Caleb Bashor and Dr. Gang Bao.
 I was an intern at Regeneron Pharmaceutical’s therapeutic antibody group in 2018.
 I am broadly interested in harnessing biological diversity to discover novel reprogrammable systems and using machine learning to engineer these systems for programmable cell control and delivery.
 With these sets of tools, I hope to perform in vivo recording and lineage to understand novel biology behind disease and engineer next-gen gene and cell therapy for autoimmune disease and cancer.